Colorado Home Funeral Laws

 Getting Help With Home Funerals

-Even the most staunch home funeral advocates know that learning to care for one's own dead can be difficult, especially during a time of grief.
+Even the staunchest home funeral advocates know that learning to care for one's own dead can be difficult, especially during a time of grief.
 If you need help, there are people available to coach you through this process.
 You can find local guides, consultants, and other resources by visiting the website of the National Home Funeral Alliance.
 The book Final Rights, by Joshua Slocum and Lisa Carlson, also offers extensive information on the subject.

 For more information about final arrangements and documenting your final wishes in advance, see Nolo's section on Getting Your Affairs in Order.